Tony041010/libcube/README.md

 # Cube

-Cube (I haven't found a better name yet) is a C++ library that provides simulation, rendering, and alogirthms of [Rubik's Cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube).
+Cube (I haven't found a better name yet) is a C++ library that provides simulation, rendering, and algorithms of [Rubik's Cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube).
 I design Cube for developers to build applications on-top of it, and we also provide example applications.